gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 ## Interval&lt;T&gt;

 `Interval<T>` type represents a continuous range of values.
-For example, a human age interval can be defined as:
+For example, a human age interval for teenagers can be defined as:

 ``` C#
 using Gapotchenko.FX.Math.Intervals;